Western use of the swastika in the early 20th century: Use by the military

-Government use
+Government usage

 Swastikas surround the exterior window iconography at the Marriner S. Eccles Federal Reserve Board Building in Washington D.C. on Constitution Avenue between 20th and 21st Streets.
 The building was designed by Paul Philippe Cret and completed in 1937.
 Cret fought against Germany during World War I while serving in the French army.

 The Reno, Nevada Post Office features both left and right facing swastikas, along with other designs typical of "Zig Zag Moderne" style, later known as a variation of "Art Deco".
 It was designed in 1932 by Frederic Joseph DeLongchamps, who had previously served as the Nevada State Architect.
 The building was financed in part by the federal Civil Works Administration and was listed on the National Register of Historic Places in 1990.

 The Allentown, Pennsylvania Post Office, built in 1934, included inlaid swastika floor tiles.
 In 1965 The General Services Administration removed tiles with arms facing to the right, but retained some with arms facing to the left.